 Fultonvale is a Kindergarten to Grade 9 school located in a rural area neighbouring the Strathcona Olympiette Centre.
 We provide a strong academic program to students in all grades, and character education is embedded in our daily activities throughout the school year.
-Adjacent to the school are athletic fields, surrounded by wooded areas with trails utilized by students for cross-country running, skiing, and nature walks.
+Adjacent to the school is the Strathcona Olympiette Centre, athletic fields which are surrounded by wooded areas with trails utilized by students for cross-country running, skiing, and nature walks.

-The Learning Common is located in the center of the school, containing a large collection of print and media resources including Smart TV for Internet research and presentations.
-Chrome Books also allow students to use technology and provides them with access to high speed Internet.
+The Learning Commons is located in the center of the school, containing a large collection of print and media resources including Smart TV for Internet research and presentations.
+Chromebooks allow students to use technology and provides them with access to high speed Internet.
 A small computer lab is located in the Career and Technology Studies area.
-All grades 6 to 9 classrooms have LCD projectors, and SMART Boards are located in every classroom for student and staff use.
+All classrooms have LCD projectors, and SMART Boards are located in every classroom for student and staff use.
 The gym, science lab, music room, and art room also foster dynamic learning opportunities.

 The level of student involvement and leadership is what makes Fultonvale School a great place to be.
 Many special events and activities are ongoing throughout the school year.
-Elementary students experience growth in a variety of physical pursuits, including swimming lessons, ski trips for grades 4 to 6 students, and the track team.
-Junior high sports teams include volleyball, basketball, badminton, and track and field for both boys and girls.
+Elementary students experience growth in a variety of physical pursuits, including swimming lessons for grades 1 to 3 students, ski trip for grades 4 to 6 students, skating, basketball, volleyball, cross-country and the track team.
+Junior high sports teams include volleyball, basketball, badminton, cross-country and track and field for both boys and girls.